kahkengwong/CEP-IP_Framework/README.md

 - **CPU:** 8 cores (12+ cores recommended)
 - **Storage:** ~12GB free disk space for data and results

+### Development Environment
+- **Developed and tested on:** Intel Core i9-14900KF, 64GB DDR5 RAM, Windows 11 Pro, RStudio 2025.05.0 Build 496, R 4.4.2

 ### Performance Notes
 - All analyses are CPU-based; GPU acceleration not required
 - Higher specs are primarily for scRNA-seq preprocessing (e.g., doublet removal, Kendall's τ computation)
 - GAM modeling with [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html) is computationally efficient and does not require high-end specs
 - Understanding the algorithms and mathematical principles is key; minimum specs are sufficient for GAM analysis using the processed Seurat object
 > [!NOTE]
-> 💡Limited computational resources should never prevent one from learning the key methodologies and mathematical principles; understanding them matters more than hardware specifications.
+> 💡Limited computational resources should never prevent one from learning the key methodologies and mathematical principles in machine learning; understanding them matters more than hardware specifications.

-### Development Environment
-- **Developed and tested on:** Intel Core i9-14900KF, 64GB DDR5 RAM, Windows 11 Pro, RStudio 2025.05.0 Build 496, R 4.4.2

 ---